artemdemo/artemdemo-com/content/posts/20210201-2d-platformer-explosion-wave-in-unity/index.md

 ---
 title: 2D explosion wave in unity
-date: "2021-02-01T15:05:00.000Z"
+date: "2021-02-04T19:03:00.000Z"
 featuredImage: explosion-wave-thumbnail.png
 tags: ["unity", "game"]
 ---

 One of the challenging issues with in-game explosions - is to decide how you'll deal damage to the player.
-First, it should be an area damage and regardless of players position he should receive damage (if he stays close enough).
+First, it should be an area damage and regardless of the player's position he should receive damage (if he stays close enough).

 <!-- end -->

-Without the damage - explosion is only cool visual effect, but there aren't many emotions attached to it.
+Without the damage - explosion is only a cool visual effect, but there aren't many emotions attached to it.
 It looks interesting, but it's not frightening:

 <video autoplay loop data-test="foo">